janulm/Datathon-2025/TECHNICAL_DETAILS.md

 - **Entity-Centric Approach**: Documents are clustered by domain (company/organization), ensuring coherent information extraction
 - **Comprehensive Coverage**: The system retrieves additional pages from the same domains to gain broader context
 - **Homepage Prioritization**: The system ensures that domain homepages are included for context, providing foundational information
+- **Industry-Aware Organization**: When concepts are tailored to specific industries, document clustering becomes more aligned with business entities

 **Design Choice Rationale:**
 Traditional RAG often retrieves scattered documents without contextual relationships.
 Our domain clustering approach ensures that information about a single entity is processed together, resulting in more coherent and comprehensive answers.
+This is particularly valuable when concept definitions are customized for specific business domains.

 ## 4. Two-Stage Answer Synthesis